 This old-fashioned frosting is worth reviving.
 With its satiny, marshmallowy swirls, it looks almost too pretty to eat.
 It contains not a speck of fat.
-It is airy and sweet – but not over-the-top sweet.
+It is light and lovely, and sweet – but not over-the-top sweet.
 And it can be browned with a kitchen torch.
-Seven-Minute Frosting got its name from the whipping time (sorta).
-It is also known as boiled icing, white mountain frosting, meringue frosting or marshmallow frosting.
-Since it’s made on the stovetop, you will need an electric hand-held mixer.
+Seven-Minute Frosting got its name from the whipping time, but that’s more of a sorta than a rule.
+It is also known as boiled icing, white mountain frosting, marshmallow frosting or meringue frosting.
+It is indeed like a swiss meringue, but revved up with extra sugar.

 3 large egg whites

 1-1/2 cups (375 mL) granulated sugar (10-1/2 oz/300 g)

 1/4 cup (60 mL) lukewarm water